How to Clean Curtains at Home – Definitive Guide

 Curtains are a fascinating feature of the home décor.
 They are not just mere means of keeping sunlight at bay and curious neighbours’ eyes away from your privacy.
 They are also a valuable home accessory.
 Using curtains and drapes as focal points in a room can significantly enhance your interior design.
 However, they are also constantly exposed to direct sunlight, with dust particles coming from both in and outdoors.

 Nowadays, draperies are an expensive luxury which requires careful and methodical care.
-While the faded, worn look of the curtains can be a perfect excuse to redecorate your home – a practice that seems to occur more and more often these days, there are still many reasons why you should clean your curtains more often than you do right now.
+While the faded, worn look of the curtains can be a perfect excuse to redecorate your home – a practice that seems to occur more and more often these days, there are still many reasons why you should clean your curtains more frequently than you do right now.

 So, here are the top ways to clean your curtains: